The Prettiest Lake in Every State

 Kentucky: Laurel River Lake

-Laurel River Lake is located in Southern Kentucky and the unspoiled wilds of the Daniel Boone National Forest.
+Laurel River Lake is located in Southern Kentucky and the unspoiled wilds of Daniel Boone National Forest.
 One of the state’s best paddling destinations, this pretty lake is more than 5,000 acres in size and boasts almost 200 miles of stunning shoreline.
-Camping, fishing, hiking, swimming, and birding are just some of the activities one can enjoy on and near Laurel River Lake.
-Birders will rejoice at the wintering bald eagles and Canadian goose populations, while just about everyone will be enchanted by the pristine blue waters of this clear lake.
+Camping, fishing, hiking, swimming and birding are just some of the activities one can enjoy on and near Laurel River Lake.
+Birders will rejoice at the wintering bald eagle and Canadian goose populations, while just about everyone will be enchanted by the pristine blue waters of this clear lake.

 Louisiana: Lake Pontchartrain

 This massive shallow lake is actually categorized as a brackish estuary, a mix of both fresh and salt water due to the intermingling of waters from the Gulf of Mexico and the Mississippi River.
 Stretching for a whopping 630 square miles, Lake Pontchartrain is also notable for the Lake Pontchartrain Causeway, one of the longest bridges in the world.
-Part of New Orleans rests on the lakeshore, and visitors can expect to see an abundance of aquatic birds, like pelicans, while they enjoy boating and water recreation.
+Part of New Orleans rests on the lakeshore, and visitors can expect to see an abundance of aquatic birds, such as pelicans, while they enjoy boating and water recreation.
 The best camping is available at the northern edge of the lake in Fontainebleau State Park.

 Maine: Sebago Lake